Medical Office Accounting Software Information

 Being able to compare your expectations for the performance of your practice versus what actually happened is also essential.
 QuickBooks and Xero.com both have the ability for you to enter budget amounts for the accounts you have set up and then provide various reports that allow you to compare actual results against your budget.
 This feature can be useful as a basis for determining rewards in employee incentive programs and for defining spending limits for administrative staff.

-If you find it burdensome to record each individual transaction, most accounting packages will allow you to download bank account and credit card activity from many financial institutions directly into the software.
+If you find it burdensome to record each individual transaction, most medical office accounting software will allow you to download bank account and credit card activity from many financial institutions directly into the software.
 However, if you choose to do this, it will still be necessary to classify the nature of each transaction that is downloaded.
 For example, if you link your practice’s bank account to your software and then download a debit card transaction in which you purchased disposable plastic gloves, you will probably want to tell your software that the purchase was for “Medical Supplies” expense.
 In addition, you will be able to match transactions you have entered manually if they duplicate a transaction downloaded from the bank.

-One of the primary reasons that business owners keep accounting records is to be able to produce the necessary information for the annual filing of tax returns.
-Many of BiggsKofford’s clients submit a QuickBooks file or allow us to access their Xero.com account so that we have the information we need to prepare the return.
+One of the primary reasons that doctors should keep detailed accounting records is to be able to produce the necessary information for the annual filing of tax returns.
+Many of BiggsKofford’s physician clients submit a QuickBooks file or allow us to access their Xero.com account so that we have the information we need to prepare the return.
 Prior to providing this information to us, there are a number of things you can do that will help reduce the amount of time and fees for tax return preparation.
 First, run the report that shows your Balance Sheet on the final day of the tax period.
 Examine the balances of each account.
 Do the balances seem reasonable?
 Do you see anything that is clearly wrong or that your CPA would question?
 If so, take a look at the activity in the account for that year and correct any errors that you encounter.
 Do the same for the Profit and Loss report for the period the tax return will cover.